bsdrks/graaf/README.md

 - `AddWeightedEdge` adds an edge to a weighted graph.
 - `CountAllEdges` counts all edges in a graph.
 - `CountAllVertices` counts all vertices in a graph.
-- `EdgeWeight` gets the weight of a given edge.
+- `EdgeWeight` gets the weight of an edge.
-- `Indegree` returns the indegree of a given vertex.
+- `Indegree` returns the indegree of a vertex.
 - `IsEdge` returns whether an edge exists between two vertices.
 - `IterAllEdges` iterates over all unweighted edges in a graph.
 - `IterAllWeightedEdges` iterates over all weighted edges in a graph.
-- `IterEdges` iterates over all unweighted edges with a given source vertex.
+- `IterEdges` iterates over all unweighted edges of a source vertex.
 - `IterVertices` iterates over all vertices in a graph.
-- `IterWeightedEdges` iterates over all weighted edges with a given source vertex.
+- `IterWeightedEdges` iterates over all weighted edges of a source vertex.
 - `Outdegree` returns the outdegree of a vertex.
 - `RemoveEdge` removes an edge from a graph.
-- `VertexWeight` returns the weight of a given vertex.
+- `VertexWeight` returns the weight of a vertex.

 ## Graph representations